stevertaylor/NX01/README.md

 An example run command would be:
 ```
-python NX01_singlePsr.py
+python NX01_master.py
 --parfile=./NANOGrav_9y/par/J1713+0747_NANOGrav_9yv1.t2.gls.strip.par
 --timfile=./NANOGrav_9y/tim/J1713+0747_NANOGrav_9yv1.tim
---efacequad-sysflag=f --fullN --ptmcmc
+--efacequad-sysflag=f --fullN --sampler=ptmcmc
 ```

-Without the `--ptmcmc` option, the sampler will default to MultiNest.
+You can set the sampler to PTMCMC, MultiNest, or PolyChord.

 If you have MPI installed you can parallelise by running the
 following: